Hayle Railway: Route description

-Note: for convenience the alignment of the Redruth to Hayle section is given here with reference to the present day railway; this later alignment was adopted when the West Cornwall Railway purchased the Hayle Railway and improved it for main line operation in 1852.

 Main line

 The station at Redruth was in the angle of Blowinghouse Hill and Coach Lane; it had been open from the beginning as a goods terminal, and passenger services started on 23 May 1843; there was a single platform beneath a wooden train shed.

 At the south-west corner of the station site, the Tresavean branch trailed in, and the line headed west, following the route now used by the main line.
 It passed Portreath Junction, where the line from the harbour there trailed in.
 A little further was Pool station (later called Carn Brea).
 Immediately to the east of the station were workshops and engine sheds, and connections to mines.
 Further west the Crofty branch (to mines) diverged, and then the Roskear branch, also serving mines and workshops, trailed in at Roskear Junction.

 Next was Camborne station, beyond which the line ran a little to the south of the present main line, to the head of the Penponds incline, just to the west of Pendarves Road.
 The engine house that must have been here has been obliterated by housing development.

 The bottom end of the incline was to the west of Mill Road; having reached the lower level, the line curved round sharply to the north, following the contour, turning west again.
 It crossed the small valley formed by an arm of the Red River immediately to the north of the present viaduct, and the then by a separate bridge over the adjacent Old Mill Lane (in fact a footpath and farm track).
 The later replacement viaduct is at a much higher level and crosses both the river and lane in a single structure, but the original lane bridge is still present; it is shown as "tunnel" on some modern large scale maps.